ballerina-platform/ballerina-distribution/examples/list-binding-pattern/list_binding_pattern.md

 # List binding pattern

-A list binding pattern binds members of a list.
+A list binding pattern binds members of a list to variables.
 It can contain more than one binding pattern.
 The list binding pattern can be employed with both tuples and arrays.

 ::: code list_binding_pattern.bal :::